Back to Blog

 Administrative communication efforts might have multiple goals, so you need methods to address each.

 Alternatively, two-way communication involves two parties having a conversation.
-For this type, you might use texts, emails, calls, and video chats.
-This is usually between two individuals to give parents and administrators a chance to discuss personal issues and circumstances, though you can have interactive group messages through email, text, and social media for a more collaborative effort.
+For this type, you might use texts, emails, calls, and video chats to directly engage family members.
+This is usually between two individuals to give parents and administrators a chance to discuss personal issues and performance, though you can have interactive group messages through email, text, and social media for a more collaborative effort.

 While a teacher’s guide for communicating with each generation is helpful, it’s also important to understand what daily practices they can implement for better conversations in general.